UKHomeOffice/developer-induction/slides/08-Continuous-Integration/1030-Mission-4-Drone.md

 You will need the Drone docs... http://bit.ly/2shYCuN
 1. Each use a public repo `UKHomeOffice/acp-hello-world-[n]`
-1. Install the Drone CLI and activate your repository​ (see the docs above)
+1. Install the Drone CLI and add some secrets (see the docs above)
+1. Make CI deploy the `v1` tag whenever a new commit is pushed
 1. Make CI build your application whenever a new commit is pushed​
 1. Publish a Docker image to Quay as part of your CI pipeline​